Columbia Presbyterian Church

 - Connection with One Another in Community – We will continue to encourage families to live out their faith in the community and to reach out to those around them by providing ideas for age-appropriate ways for children to do so as a meaningful extension of their faith.

-As COVID begins to diminish, we look forward to providing opportunities for in-person gatherings and experiences that will help accomplish the above goals in community with one another.
+We continue to look forward to providing opportunities for in-person gatherings and experiences that will help accomplish the above goals in community with one another.

 Children's Ministry - K2